DUI Car Insurance in Colorado

 How Long Does a DUI Affect Car Insurance in Colorado?

-Most Colorado drivers face higher insurance premiums for three years following a DUI conviction, even though the violation stays on your driving record for 10 years.
+Most Colorado drivers pay higher insurance premiums for three years following a DUI conviction, even though the violation stays on your driving record for 10 years.
 The exact timeline depends on your insurer and overall driving history, as companies see the conviction and use it to calculate your rates.

 Drivers with clean records in the state pay around $147 per month for coverage, while those with a DUI pay approximately $231 monthly.
 This 57% jump means drivers with a DUI will have difficulty finding cheap rates, adding roughly $1,008 to your annual insurance costs, though shopping around and comparing quotes helps find better rates.